getml/getml-demo/README.md

 ## Try it live

 You can try these notebooks on a live server.
 No installation or registration required.
 Start your own getML live demo [here](https://demo.getml.com/v2/gh/getml/getml-demo/master?urlpath=lab).
+(Starting the server might take a minute or two, please be patient.)